 Based on the aforementioned, we can conclude that no specific protocol exists for AD because none of the experimental studies reviewed above propose a treatment specifically designed for this problem.
 Therefore, we developed an AD-protocol to treat AD and CG (Botella, Baños & Guillén, 2008) that includes CBT techniques and positive psychology strategies.
 Furthermore, it is supported by virtual reality (VR).
 Several systematic reviews (Freeman et al., 2017; Gregg & Tarrier, 2007; McCann et al., 2014; Meyerbroker & Emmelkamp, 2010) and a number of meta-analytic studies (Opriş et al., 2011; Parsons & Rizzo, 2008; Powers & Emmelkamp, 2008) concluded that the most well-established finding is that VR exposure-based treatments can reduce anxiety disorders and PTSD.
 In the case of Opris et al. (2011) and Morina et al. (2015), the authors also found that VR has a powerful real-life impact, similar to that of the classical evidence-based treatments, and good stability in the results over time.
-Additionally, meta-analyses and systematic reviews specifically addressed to stress-related disorders (mainly PSD) (Botella, Serrano, Baños & Garcia-Palacios, 2015; Gonçalves, Pedrozo, Coutinho, Figueira & Ventura, 2012; Motraghi, Seim, Meyer & Morissete, 2014), have also shown the usefulness of VR environments for applying the exposure technique in treating these disorders.
+Additionally, meta-analyses and systematic reviews specifically addressed to stressrelated disorders (mainly PSD) (Botella, Serrano, Baños & Garcia-Palacios, 2015; Gonçalves, Pedrozo, Coutinho, Figueira & Ventura, 2012; Motraghi, Seim, Meyer & Morissete, 2014), have also shown the usefulness of VR environments for applying the exposure technique in treating these disorders.
 Finally, other exposure-based approaches, such as EMDR, have also shown their efficacy in the treatment of distressful experiences that failed to meet the criteria for PTSD (Cvetek (2008).

 The present study uses the EMMA's World VR system (Botella et al., 2006) to apply elaboration/exposure technique.
+This system was developed as part of a European project (Engaging Media for Mental Health Applications, IST-200-39192).
+EMMA's World is an open and flexible adaptive VR device that adjusts its contents to the patient's needs.
+This flexibility makes it possible to use this VR system to treat CG and a variety of AD cases, regardless of the stressful event that triggered them (e.g., a divorce, a firing, a serious disease, economic problems, etc.).
 Preliminary efficacy data for this protocol already exist in two case studies (Andreu-Mateu, Botella, Quero, Guillén & Baños, 2012; Botella, Osma, García-Palacios, Guillén & Baños, 2008), and in a between-group study (Baños et al., 2011) that included participants with different stress-related disorders (PTSD, CG and AD).
 The results showed that traditional CBT programs were equally as effective as a CBT program supported by EMMA's World.
 However, no control group was included in this study, and no follow-up data were available.
-The aim of the present study is to offer long-term efficacy data from two AD-treatment protocols (an AD-treatment protocol supported by VR -EMMA's World- and an AD-protocol applied in a traditional - face-to face way) compared to a waiting list control group in an RCT.
+The aim of the present study is to offer long-term efficacy data from two ADtreatment protocols (an AD-treatment protocol supported by VR -EMMA's World- and an AD-protocol applied in a traditional - face-to face way) compared to a waiting list control group in an RCT.
 A secondary aim is to explore and compare both ways of delivering the AD-protocol.
 First, it is hypothesized that both treatment conditions will significantly reduce primary symptoms of AD and CG, compared to the waiting list control group.
 Second, both treatment conditions will show efficacy and no statistically significant differences will be found between them.
 Finally, the therapeutic gains obtained in both conditions will be maintained at 1-year follow-up.